RMED24/SevenSeas/README.md

 ## Contributing

 We welcome contributions to SevenSeas!
-Whether it's submitting bug reports, requesting features, or contributing code, your help makes SevenSeas better for everyone.
+If you are looking for ways to contribute, here are some options:

+- Helping us write and improve the documentation
+- Writing code which you feel could improve the project
+- Helping us with bug-testing on pre-releases

+If you can't help us with any of this, no worries!
+We just appreciate that you're here along for the ride :D

 ## Acknowledgments